 Robbie: I liked the writers’ conference best.
 I learned a lot of new things during that period and met more members of RRBC.

 NJ: Robbie, it is our most anticipated event of the year.
 Now, this shelf is getting hard on my hiney so we’re going to wrap this interview up.
 Any final words for our audience today?

 Robbie: I hope that readers of this interview have enjoyed learning a bit more about me and my books and also the on-line platforms, like RRBC, which have helped me develop as a writer and learn about the craft of writing and about publishing and marketing.

 Thank you, Nonnie, for this lovely interview and opportunity.

 NJ: Thank you, Robbie, for joining me here today – it was such a pleasure to have you again.
 You were with me last October so it was a treat to see some of your changes .
 Visitors, I ask that you pick up a copy of either of Robbie’s books above.
 Please be sure to leave her a comment below as she loves to chat!

 Have you joined RAVE REVIEWS BOOK CLUB yet?
 Well, here’s your chance!
 And, since Robbie was on the “SHELF” today, tell them she sent you.

 Until next time, take care.
-We’ll see you in November, right here on the “SHELF” with another INTERESTING GUEST!!!
+We’ll see you in May, right here on the “SHELF” with another INTERESTING GUEST!!!